Pro wrestler, who claims to have set new world record performing skateboard stunt midway through Mount Everest climb, successfully summits

 A photo posted by on

-World famous professional skater Tony Hawk has commented underneath: "Do a kickflip!
+World famous professional skater Tony Hawk commented underneath: "Do a kickflip!
 Now find some oxygen!"

-Allin is currently climbing the world's highest mountain with Adventure Consultants; his trip began on April 8.
+Allin climbed the world's highest mountain with Adventure Consultants; his trip began on April 8.
 On April 14 the tour operator posted the image below featuring Allin as the team saw Everest for the first time.

-A typical Mount Everest expedition takes around two months but "Allin’s lack of prior experience in mountain climbing could extend his journey," reports Wrestling Headlines.
-"While roughly two-thirds of climbers reach the summit, the success rate is lower for those without experience, and about one percent of climbers face fatal risks," it says.
+A typical Mount Everest expedition takes around two months but "Allin’s lack of prior experience in mountain climbing could extend his journey," reported Wrestling Headlines.
+"While roughly two-thirds of climbers reach the summit, the success rate is lower for those without experience, and about one percent of climbers face fatal risks."

 A post shared by Adventure Consultants (@adventureconsultants)